yshmarov/actsastenant-demo/README.md

 * If a user with this email does not exist, he gets an invitation email via devise invitable + he becomes a member. +
 * #Note: devise_invitable has invitation on User model.
 If User accepts invitation once, he accepts all of them!

-1.3. devise_invitable - new user, old member
-* A user can create a member without relation to another user in a tenant.
-* A user can invite another user to use the member record via email.

 1.3. devise_invitable - new user, resend invitation +
 * If the user has not confirmed his email, he can be re-invited +

+1.3.
+OPTIONAL: member of a tenant can exist without user?
+* devise_invitable - new user, old member
+** A user can create a member without relation to another user in a tenant.
+** A user can invite another user to use the member record via email.

 1.4. subdomains
 * When creating a tenant, a user can type in a subdomain. +
-* Subdomains have restriction (permitted names, uniqueness). + If he does not type in a subdomain, a random one is assigned.
+* Subdomains have restriction (permitted names, uniqueness). + A user can edit his subdomain. +
+If he does not type in a subdomain, a random one is assigned.
-A user can edit his subdomain. +
 When a user select..

 1.2. acts_as_tenant